What Are the Rules in Florida Regarding Stopping for a School Bus?

 A crash is not the only way a child can be injured riding a school bus.
 Children can fall entering and exiting the bus.
 They may trip on the bus or fall out of their chairs when the bus makes sudden turns.
 Horsing around while waiting for the bus or while riding the bus can also result in injuries.

-If your child was injured in a school bus accident, seek legal advice from a Gainesville bus accident attorney before signing any documents or allowing your child to answer any questions about the accident.
+If your child was injured in a school bus accident, seek legal advice from an Ocala bus accident attorney before signing any documents or allowing your child to answer any questions about the accident.
 Protecting your child’s legal rights is the next priority after seeking treatment for their physical and emotional injuries.